maaraaji/react-basic-setup/Readme.md

 ## Production Dependencies
 #### `react` core library
-You need to have react package that you install using npm and you need it as a production dependency for this project to work after deployment as well during development.
+You need to have react package that you can install using npm.
+We need it as a production dependency for this project to work after deployment as well during development.
 ```bash
 $ npm install --save react
 npm WARN react-basic-setup@1.0.0 No repository field.